 From a young age, he and his siblings were involved in the family business, Defiance Mills.
-During Ted’s teenage years and young adulthood, Ted worked for Defiance from the shop floor as a trainee baker, and he ultimately progressed through to senior management in Australia and throughout Asia; spending several years in Taiwan as Country Manager expanding the business.
+During Ted’s teenage years and young adulthood, Ted worked for Defiance from the shop floor as a trainee baker, and he ultimately progressed through to senior management in Australia and throughout Asia; spending several years in Taiwan as Country Manager, expanding the business.

-He then worked for Australia’s rice industry, focusing on international negotiations with a particular focus on Japan and market entry work across various Asian markets that were looking to enter the World Trade Organisation, including Greater China.
+Ted then worked for Australia’s rice industry, focusing on international negotiations with a particular focus on Japan and market entry work across various Asian markets that were looking to enter the World Trade Organisation, including Greater China.

 Ted spent over ten years with global consulting giant, Accenture.
 He started with the firm’s Strategy Consulting division in Sydney, leading service delivery for clients in the communications and high technology sectors before being promoted to roles managing the firm’s larger and more complex international deals.

 On returning to Australia, Ted became Managing Director of Australia’s fastest growing government relations firm – Barton Deakin Qld – before being endorsed by the LNP to contest the 2013 Federal election in the seat of Fairfax, where he was narrowly beaten by 53 votes by Clive Palmer, making Fairfax the most marginal seat in Australia’s 44th Parliament.

-While starting his own advisory practice on the Sunshine Coast delivering over 50% of his services pro-bono to local community groups and charities, he went on to contest and win the seat of Fairfax at the 2016 election.
+While starting his own advisory practice on the Sunshine Coast delivering over 50% of his services pro-bono (free of charge) to local community groups and charities, he went on to contest and win the seat of Fairfax at the 2016 election.

 Ted was educated at Nudgee College where he was School Captain and he went on to the University of Queensland where he was College President at St Leo’s College.
-He studied Economics and Politics at the University of Queensland, earning a B.A. before winning the Commonwealth Government’s Asia Pacific Fellowship, allowing him to study Chinese Mandarin at the National Taiwan Normal University.
+He studied Economics and Politics at the University of Queensland, earning a Bachelor of Arts before winning the Commonwealth Government’s Asia Pacific Fellowship, allowing him to study Chinese Mandarin at the National Taiwan Normal University.
 He later attained a Masters of International Business with 1st Class Honours from the University of Melbourne and a Masters of Economics from the London School of Economics.